 Even though the organization may effectively serve its customer at a profit, it must also do so in a responsible and sustainable way.
 Compliance measurement includes compliance with regulatory requirements, protection of intellectual property, risk mitigation, and active risk management of business processes and systems.

 Alongside building and serving a loyal customer, the organization must deliver a return on invested capital that delivers a successful economic outcome for stakeholders.
 As they say…. no margin, no mission.
 Measurements here include revenues, costs, and margins, operating and support costs, and administrative costs.

-Performance measures should have a specific role in furthering the organization purpose.
+Performance measures should have a specific role in furthering the organization’s purpose.
 Many organizations measure what is easy and not what is strategically important.
-By broadly determining the essential elements and then aligning the performance measures with strategic purpose and intent, the organization leader can drive best in class organization performance that provides a sustainable competitive advantage.
+By broadly determining the essential elements and then aligning the performance measures with strategic purpose and intent, the organization leader can drive best-in-class organization performance that provides a sustainable competitive advantage.